mercadopago/devsite-docs/guides/automatic-payments/recurring-charges.en.md

 >
 > Important
 >
-> The item values must be whole numbers.
+> The charge value must be an integer.
 In other words, **decimal places cannot be used**.

 ------------